THEME PARK HALL OF SHAME

 Tier Filtering

 Each ride has a tier classification (1=flagship/headliner, 2=standard, 3=filler) from our AI-assisted classification pipeline with manual overrides.
 This report primarily uses Tier 1 only data, since those are the rides guests plan their days around.
-All-tier data is shown for comparison.

 Downtime Analysis